bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

 Before modules became popular, applications were written mostly on the server.
-Users interacting with an application would lead to requests to the server for new pages.
+Users interacting with an application would request new pages from the server.
 This went on for a time and it was good.
 Well not really, but it was the best we had.

 JavaScript was written in script tags in the HTML, or as smaller individual files.
 Time went on and client side scripts became more complex, we had more of them, and we realized requesting 20 scripts on page load was a bad thing.